sourman-dev/nicegui-fastapi-template/README.md

     ```

 5.  **Run the Application**
-    Start the development server using Uvicorn.
-The `--reload` flag will automatically restart the server when you make code changes.
+    Start the development server by executing the `app.py` script directly from your terminal.

     ```bash
-    uvicorn backend.main:app --reload
+    python app.py
     ```

+    This command calls the `ui.run()` function at the bottom of the script, which starts the web server.
+Because the `reload=True` parameter is used, the server will automatically restart whenever you make code changes.

 ### Accessing the Application